cucumber-stories/cucumber-datatable/README.md

       | 10:Name        | other |
 ```

-if you want an output like this :
+If you want an output like this:

 ```typescript
 [